6.4.3.50 Deferral of prohibition of FTB based on an estimate

 Deferral of prohibition

-As a general rule, individuals may request a deferral of the application of the prohibition of FTB due to special circumstances, such as a result of hardship, lodgement and/or ATO extension to lodge at a later date, or review and appeals.
+As a general rule, individuals may request a deferral of the application of the prohibition of FTB due to special circumstances, such as a result of hardship, evidence of lodgement and/or an ATO tax lodgement deferral, or review and appeals.
 Individuals may also seek deferral under other special circumstances.

 Deferral of prohibition - hardship

-Prohibition of FTB based on an estimate may be temporarily deferred at the request of an individual who is experiencing hardship due to:
+Prohibition of FTB based on an estimate may be temporarily deferred at the request of an individual who is experiencing hardship, for example, due to:

 - domestic/family violence (referral to a social worker or ISO is required) (up to 6 months)